NotAwful/powershell-baseline/README.md

 # SUMMARY

 A set of Powershell v5.1 scripts that retrieves baseline information about host machines on a network and maintains a changelog of those machines over time.
+Server script will create the baseline the first time it encounters a host's data, and create a changelog with the host's initial values.

 # REQUIREMENTS

 The host script stores information in a write-only non-enumeration network share.
 The server-side script requires read/write access to the same share.
+Host script requires PowerShell v5.1 to use Get-ComputerInfo cmdlet.

 # HOST